 They expect to meet friends, boyfriends, and girlfriends in person.
 They want to know where a child is going and what they’re going to be doing before they leave the house.
 When kids are young or if they are going further from home, there is usually a chaperone present.
 Parents frequently ground their children or take away privileges for not obeying.
 You may or may not enforce similar rules in your home, but they are an excellent starting place for creating a positive and safe online experience.

-Discuss things like instant messaging, chat rooms, blogs, and social networking sites (Instagram, Facebook), virtual worlds (Club Penguin, Webkinz).
+Discuss things like instant messaging, chat rooms, blogs, and social networking sites.
 Work out a contract with your children about household expectations and have everyone sign it.
 Don't forget to come up with consequences for breaking the rules.

 If you ask your child what they’re doing and you don’t understand the answer, it’s time to read more about it.
-Visit the website if possible, search for related news about it and see if you can find an article here on About.com or another site.
+Visit the website if possible, search for related news about it and see if you can find an article about it.
 Whatever path you take, it’s important to understand what your kids are going when they’re online.

-Know when to say, “No.” If your child continually spends too much time online or ignores rules about what they can and cannot do, it may be time to pull the plug on the Internet as a sort of "virtual grounding."
+If your child continually spends too much time online or ignores rules about what they can and cannot do, it may be time to pull the plug on the Internet as a sort of "virtual grounding."
 Although your child may disagree, they can survive without it.
 Make sure you’re clear about why you’re doing it and how long it will last.
 Consider what you’ll do if they have a homework project that requires access, and remember that they may be able to use computers at school, the library, and a friend’s house.
-They may even be able to browse the web on their cellphone.
+They may even be able to browse the web on their cell phone.